Patan Durbar Square : History, Culture, Architecture

 Table of Contents

-A UNESCO World Heritage Site, Patan Durbar Plaza is situated in Lalitpur, Nepal.
+A UNESCO World Heritage Site and popular destination for a Kathmandu Sightseeing Tour, Patan Durbar Plaza is situated in Lalitpur, Nepal.
 It is a collection of historic structures from the 16th and 18th centuries, including temples, palaces, courtyards, and other structures.
 The square is a popular tourist destination and is regarded as one of the best examples of Newari architecture anywhere in the world.

 In the third century BC, Patan Durbar Square was known as Lalitapattan.
 It was a small town then.
 Throughout the medieval era, when the Malla dynasty ruled, it developed into a significant hub of trade and culture.
 The splendid temples and palaces that still survive there were built by the Malla monarchs, who were great supporters of the arts.